joranquinten/gulp-hugo/README.md

 #### Manual

-If npm is not supported, follow these steps to reproduce the installation process.
+If npm is not supported (due to security limitations), follow these steps to reproduce the installation process.
 This involves manually copying certain folders from a local resource to the development environment.

 * Run the default installation (cloning the repository and installing the modules locally)
 * "Install" gulp globally by copying the "npm" folder to the target location: c:\Users\\*%Username%*\AppData\roaming\ (When using a machine as resource, the location would follow the same pattern.)
 * Manually copy the folder "node_modules" from your project folder to the development environment

+*Note: Earlier versions than node@3.0.0 used to nest node modules, which makes it nearly impossible to manipulate the node\_modules on Windows.
+This is fixed in later versions of node.
+It is recommended to update or install a recent version of node.
+This repo has been tested on node@4.2.3 and npm@2.14.7 *

+#### Gulp-folder

+The Gulpfile.js reads contents from seperate files in the "/gulp/"-folder.
+These are either configuration files or define the tasks which can be executed via the command line.
+This seperation keeps the Gulpfile as readable as possible.
+The files in the "/gulp/tasks/"-folder have a naming conventions which corresponds with the task from the Gulpfile.
+Each task is stored in a separate file.

 ### Configuration